Opinion | Trump’s luck may finally be running out

-Yet somehow he’s managed to survive, legally, financially and politically.
+Yet somehow he has managed to survive, legally, financially and politically.
 Indeed, astonishingly, he remains far and away the leading candidate for the Republican presidential nomination in 2024.

 But maybe, just maybe, this time will be different.